 - Fulbright Certificate of Award.

 - Enrichment Seminars and other benefits offered by the cooperating agency in the United States: the Institute of International Education (IIE)

 - Membership in the online global community for all participants of U.S. government sponsored exchange programs (such as the Fulbright program).
 International Exchange Alumni website

-Fulbright Awards offer financial support for non-degree study in the US.
-However, Fulbright is much more than a scholarship – we offer scholars the opportunity to have a transformative cultural and academic experience and provide unrivaled support both during and after their Fulbright year.
-While a Fulbright Award is up to one semester in length, the benefits do not end there.
+Fulbright Awards offer financial support for non-degree study/research in the U.S. However, Fulbright is much more than a scholarship – we offer scholars the opportunity to have a transformative cultural and academic experience and provide unrivaled support both during and after their Fulbright year.
+While a Fulbright Award is one semester in length, the benefits do not end there.
 Receiving a Fulbright Award opens many doors and provides unparalleled global networking opportunities.